Vikas1267/ItemAPI/README.md

 # Item API

-A lightweight Item service built with Spring Boot, plus a small static web UI for trying the API.
+A lightweight Item service built with Spring Boot, plus a small static web UI for accessing the API.
 Items are stored in memory and reset on every server restart.

 ## What This Project Is